theodo/S4/README.md

 ## Features

-- **Security:**

-  - ensure user is authorized to upload or download
-  - file type checking

-- **Low price:**
-  - serverless
+- **Deployment ready:** set up your AWS profile and serverless deploy
-  - event based
-  - limit file size
+- **Security:** S3 pre-signed Urls, Lambdas to handle ACLs, the file type is verified directly after upload;
+- **Cost efficiency:** Lambdas never process any file content, files are uploaded directly to S3;

 ## Installation and basic usage